Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 warm_temps.iloc[0, -1] = 17.5
 ```

 Because we modified the selection which is a slice from the original data, pandas gives us a warning about a possibly invalid value assignment.
-In most cases, the warning can be ignored but it is a good practice to always take a copy when doing selections, especially if you continue working with the selection:
+In most cases, the warning can be ignored but it is a good practice to always take a copy when doing selections, especially if you continue working with the selected data and possibly modify it further:

 ```python
 # Make the selection and take a copy